emdgroup-liquid/liquid/src/index.md

 > ⚠️  **Important**: Liquid is currently in its early development stage and subject to major changes.

 Liquid is a UI component library based on the [Liquid Design System](https://lds.merck.design/), focusing on accessibility and interoperability.
-It is built with [Stencil.js](https://stenciljs.com) and contains, inter alia, CSS Components and Web Components, bundled in several bundle formats, which you can use in a wide veriaty of plattforms and projects.
+It is built with [Stencil.js](https://stenciljs.com) and contains, inter alia, CSS Components and web Components, bundled in several bundle formats, which you can use in a wide veriaty of plattforms and projects.

 <docs-page-nav next-title="Getting Started" next-href="/liquid/getting-started/"></docs-page-nav>